exyi/coberec/docs/thesis/API-overview.md

 | `public static int F` | `FieldSignature.Static("F", declType, @public, TypeSignature.Int32, isReadonly: false)` |

 Field definition does not have any other info about the type, except for a documentation comment.
-It is created simply by calling the constructor: `new FieldDef(signature)`
+It is created simply by calling the FieldDef constructor.

 ### Properties